Stellar Spectra Models Classification and Parameter Estimation Using Machine Learning Algorithms: Introduction

 \section{Introduction}

 The automatic fit of synthetic spectra to get the right parameters of an observed signal can be a very complex task.
-Have a high accuracy will depend on the number and type of parameters used to create the models, the number of points the models generate for every spectrum, and from the other side, the quality of the observed signal.
-Over the last years, different types of algorithms were proposed to reach this objective (\citep{Worley_2012, Recio-Blanco_2006, Fierro_2018, Sander_2015, Fierro_2021,Hamann_2003}).
-From direct analysis and discrimination on measurements over both, synthetic and observed spectrum, to more modern algorithms including artificial neural networks (ANNs) (\citep{Teimoorinia_2012, Ntampaka_2019, Dafonte_2016, Minglei_2017, Li_2017, Navarro_2012, Villavicencio_2020, Sharma_2019, Bu_2020, Sharma_2020,Snider_2001, Bin_2020}).
-This type of modern algorithms has been shown very good results in different projects that seek to estimate chemical composition, specific atmospheric parameters, etc. (\citep{Navarro_2012, Villavicencio_2020, Sharma_2019, Bu_2020}).
-Because of the complexity to build and calibrate this type of algorithms, the number of parameters that the systems predict, differ from project to project.
-In this context, and because of the time needed to accurately develop and train an artificial neural network, we propose another type of machine learning algorithms such as random forest classifier and regressor (depends on the task), k-nearest neighbors, and Naive Bayes.
-The comparison of the overall performance between a more robust algorithm and one more classic and easy featuring can be a good starting point to choose the better system that satisfies the requirements of an specific project.
-In this comparison context, the best algorithm will be the one with the highest accuracy and lower computational processing times.
+Achieving a high accuracy will depend on the number and type of parameters used to create the models, the number of points the models generate for every spectrum, and from the other side, the quality of the observed signal.
+Over the last years, different types of algorithms were proposed to reach this objective, from direct analysis and discrimination on measurements over both, synthetic and observed spectrum (\citep{Worley_2012, Recio-Blanco_2006, Fierro_2018, Sander_2015, Fierro_2021,Hamann_2003}), to more modern algorithms including artificial neural networks (ANNs) (\citep{Teimoorinia_2012, Dafonte_2016, Minglei_2017, Li_2017, Navarro_2012, Villavicencio_2020, Sharma_2019, Bu_2020, Sharma_2020,Snider_2001, Bin_2020}).
+This type of modern algorithms has shown very good results in different projects that seek to estimate chemical composition, specific stellar parameters, etc. (\citep{Navarro_2012, Villavicencio_2020, Sharma_2019, Bu_2020}).
+Because of the complexity to build and calibrate this type of algorithms, the number of parameters that the systems predict differs from project to project.
+In this context, we propose as the first step of this project, the implementation of different types of machine learning algorithms such as random forest classifier and regressor (depends on the task), k-nearest neighbors, Naive Bayes classifier, and artificial neural networks.
+The comparison of the overall performance between an artificial neural networks and a none network structure algorithm can be a good starting point to design the best system, and satisfy the requirements of a specific project.
+In this comparison context, the best algorithm for the classification task will be the one that predicts the closest model in the parameters space, and for the regression task, we consider as the best algorithm, the one with the less error in the value prediction of every one of the parameters ($T_{eff}(K)$, $log(L/L_o)$, $log$ $g$, $M/M_o$, and $V_{rot}$), and the average error in the five parameters prediction.